Tigers vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has put up 141 hits with 23 doubles, two triples, three home runs and 30 walks.
-He has driven in 51 runs with one stolen base.
+- Arraez has 144 hits with 24 doubles, two triples, three home runs, 30 walks and 51 RBI.
+He's also stolen one base.

 Arraez Recent Games